thaulow/teleport-keycloak/rfd/0058-package-distribution.md

 As discussed below, JFrog Artifactory and PackageCloud are non-starters due to their signing key requirements.

 As a consequence of the the issues with the third party solutions, along with the additional channel support features available, I recommend fixing our current S3-hosted solution.
-This would require switching reprepo for aptly in our Drone pipelines, and updating the current createrepo steps.
+This would require switching reprepro for aptly in our Drone pipelines, and updating the current createrepo steps.

 #### Implementation details and proof of concept
 The follwing channel scheme is proposed for APT and YUM with the S3-hosted option: